 The best way to deal with birth trauma is, of course, prevention.
-While preventing all types of birth trauma is impossible, it is possible to minimize your chance of experiencing birth trauma.
-Here are the things you, mama, can do to prepare yourself for birth and reduce the chances of the birth being traumatic.
+While preventing all types of birth trauma is impossible, minimizing your chance of experiencing birth trauma is possible.
+Here is what you, mama, can do to prepare yourself for birth and reduce the chances of the birth being traumatic.

 - Prepare yourself for birth by taking birth classes and educating yourself on what to expect from a birthing experience.

 - Set realistic expectations for birth.
 Birth is unpredictable and doesn’t always go according to plan.

 - Make sure your medical team is supportive.
 If your OBGYN or midwife doesn’t appear to listen to you or treats you with disrespect during pregnancy, it indicates that they will behave the same way when you’re giving birth.
 So, make sure you find a provider that is supportive, respectful, and on the same page as you.

 - Discuss your birth fears with your provider and plan for different birth scenarios.

 - Have a support person with you during birth.
 If possible, hire a doula.
 Doulas are a great support resource during birth.

 - Establish mental health support.
 If you’re prone to anxiety, begin working with a therapist during pregnancy.
 Have a plan for postpartum mental health support as well.

 My Traumatic Birth Story

 Experiencing birth trauma is no joke.
 It can lead to postpartum depression, postpartum anxiety, and postpartum PTSD.
 It can interfere with bonding with your baby.
-Keep you up at night with recurring flashbacks.
-Or you may find yourself battling a panic attack while taking care of your baby.
+It can keep you up at night with recurring flashbacks.
+Or you may find yourself battling a panic attack while caring for your baby.
 I, unfortunately, know this all too well.

 My first birth was very traumatic.
 It wouldn’t have been by the official definition of birth trauma because no one was in danger of dying, but it traumatized me.
 My birth left an emotional trauma that took me over two years to overcome.